-- Exploration and evaluation costs in Q2 2021 were \$382,620 compared to \$481,871 in Q2 2020, representing a decrease of \$99,251 primarily due to COVID-19 restrictions on activities, and due to share based payment charges allocated by the former Auryn in the comparative period. - The comparative information provided for Q2 2020 derives from carve-out financial statements prepared for the business of Sombrero; certain costs were not incurred during this comparative period.
-This includes fees, salaries, and other employee benefits, marketing and investor relations, and regulatory and transfer agent, as these costs were carried by the former parent, Auryn (now Fury Gold).
-The costs incurred in Q2 2021 relate to corporate management team, corporate directors and investor communications. - Legal and professional fees were \$112,152 in Q2 2021 compared to \$21,165 in Q2 2020, representing an increase of \$90,987 largely as a result of being a separate corporate entity.
-Sombrero is a reporting issuer incurring audit and review fees, as well as legal and other professional costs, including those relating to the listing application to the TSX. - Office and administration costs increased \$65,319 from \$4,221 in Q2 2020 to \$69,540 in Q2 2021, now that Sombrero is incurring its own office administration costs as a standalone entity.
+- Exploration and evaluation costs in Q1 2021 were \$398,423 compared to \$394,609 in Q1 2020, a small increase of \$3,814 or 1%, as activities on the Sombrero project continued. - The comparative information provided for Q1 2020 derives from carve-out financial statements prepared for the business of Sombrero; certain costs were not incurred during this comparative period.
+This includes fees, salaries, and other employee benefits, and marketing and investor relations, as these costs were carried by the former parent, Auryn Resources Inc (now Fury Gold).
+The costs incurred in Q1 2021 relate to corporate management team, corporate directors and investor communications.